jakesower/json-expressions/docs/expressions.md

 apply({ $identity: null }, childData);
 // Returns: { name: "Chen", age: 4 }

-// Operand is ignored in apply mode (the convention is to use null here) apply({ $identity: "ignored" }, "hello");
+// Operand is ignored (the convention is to use null here) apply({ $identity: "ignored" }, "hello");
 // Returns: "hello"